SeanMcClendon/azure-networks-protocols/README.md

 37. Oserve the immediate non-stop spam of traffic:

 <h2>Why do you think it’s non-stop spamming vs only showing traffic when you do an activity?<h2>
-Answer: because the RDP (protocol 3389) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted
+Answer: Because the RDP (protocol 3389) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted

 </p>
 <br />